mwiseman-byid/csr-attestation-tpm-example/README.md

 5. Use the TPM to perform self-checks and verify the Attestation data.

-As the tpm2_tools man pages don't specifically state the strutures returned, they described here (only the parameters used in this demo are described):
+As the tpm2_tools man pages don't specifically state the structures returned, they described here (only the parameters used in this demo are described):
 > tpm2_create
 > >-u TPM2B_PUBLIC (key1.pub)